 The KGB Museum tells a fascinating yet terrible story that’s worth remembering.
 If you visit, don’t settle for just the exhibition; the tour is where you’ll get a real sense of the place.

-If you’d rather not arrange things yourself, this walking tour, Riga, the Darkest 50 Years, covers several sights from the Soviet period, including the KGB Museum.
-It does not include the tour, though.
-You could add it yourself at the reception.
+If you’d rather not arrange things yourself, this walking tour, Behind the Iron Curtain, covers several sights from the Soviet period.

 The KGB Museum: Brīvības iela 61, Riga.
 Open daily 10:30-17:30.
 Admission to the exhibition is based on a voluntary donation.
 Guided tours in English: daily at 11:00, 12:00, 13:00, 15:00 and 16:00.
 The tour costs €10.